Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/README.md

 	* read the "Data usage policy" section

 3. Read the [User Guide to Creating Local Identifiers](https://fims.readthedocs.io/en/latest/fims/identifiers.html), aka sample names.
 Then discuss the local identifiers you want to use in your project with your mentor/advisor

+_Note that you can consult the [GeOMe Help Document](https://geome-db.org/docs/helpDocumentation.pdf)_

 ---